alex-ong/NESTrisSharpener/README.md

 tick this to set calibration up. when you are done, untick it.

 # Field
 This section defines where your field is.
 Values range from 0 to 256.
-You can use half-pixels.
+You can use fractions of pixels.

 | Name           | default value |
 | -------------  |---------------|